oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_fusion/README.md

 In addition, fusing outer loops can introduce concurrency where there was previously none.
 Consider two adjacent loops L<sub>j</sub> and L<sub>k</sub>.
 Within each loop, independent operations can be run concurrently, but concurrency cannot be attained <i>across</i> the loops.
 Combining the bodies of L<sub>j</sub> and L<sub>k</sub> forms a single loop L<sub>f</sub> with a body that spans the bodies of L<sub>j</sub> and L<sub>k</sub>.
 In the combined loops, concurrency can be attained for independent instructions which were formerly in separate loops.
 In effect, the two loops now execute as one in L<sub>f</sub> in a lockstep fashion, providing possible latency improvements.

 Loop fusion joins loops at the same nesting level.
-The merging of nested loops is known as *loop coalescing*, and tools to achieve this are described in the documentation.
+The merging of nested loops is known as *loop coalescing*, and tools to achieve this are described in the documentation and in the [`loop_coalesce` code sample](https://github.com/oneapi-src/oneAPI-samples/tree/da084668be646bfe9f788da7530a3efb3494e8c7/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_coalesce).

 #### Default Loop Fusion